-Consult professionals: Get guidance from tax experts, financial advisors, and legal counsel before making investments or managing a self-directed IRA.
-Their professionals can help ensure compliance with IRS regulations while offering essential information to minimize the risk of audits and ensure that the operation is smooth for the IRA account.
+Consult professionals: Seek guidance from tax experts, financial advisors, and legal counsel before making investment decisions or managing a self-directed IRA.
+Their experts will assure compliance with IRS regulations and provide vital insight to reduce audit risks and ensure that the operation is smooth for an IRA account.

 While the IRS doesn’t specifically target self-directed IRAs for audit, due to their unique risks they could still come under close inspection.
 To reduce audit risks and ensure their accounts don’t needlessly incur one, account holders should engage reputable custodians, understand prohibited transactions and maintain accurate record keeping and diversify portfolios with professional help as needed.

 By taking these preventive steps, self-directed IRA account holders can reap the advantages of increased investment flexibility while mitigating IRS audits and associated penalties.
 With increasing popularity of self-directed IRAs among investors, it is vital that investors remain up to date regarding regulations surrounding such accounts as well as any associated risks.

 The investment in gold and other precious metals can help you diversify your retirement investment portfolio.
 Since gold has little to no connection to equities or bonds, it lowers your total risk.
 You may invest in gold through special gold IRA brokers, which you can explore further below.

 Learn more about: Hartford Gold Group review

 Learn more about: Lear Capital